gbgg/aama-data/bin/README.md

 # SHELL SCRIPTS

-The scripts in bin/ are designed to be run from the aama-data home dir (called <aama> below).
-In my case, */aama-data, so: $ bin/<script.sh>.

-The scripts in bin/ represent many different stages of project development.
+The scripts in bin/ are designed to be run from the aama-data home dir, in my case, ~/aama-data, so: $ ~/aama-data/bin/\<SCRIPT.sh>\.
+An [Apache Jena fuseki datastore](http://jena.apache.org/documentation/serving_data/) is assumed for query purposes.
+The scripts in the bin/ directory represent many different stages of project development.
 The following outline describes the currently (4/1/14) relevant ones under the following headings:

 1. Data Processing Procedures.

 2. General Query Procedures.

 3. Data Revision Routine.

 4. Command-line Query and Display Utilities.

-* NB: constants.sh. is called by many scripts for location of fuseki, saxon, eyeball, etc.
+- NB: **constants.sh** is called by many scripts for location of fuseki, saxon, eyeball, etc. **lname-pref.txt** contains the abbreviations for languages used in graph NS prefixes.

 ============================================

 ## Data Processing Procedures: (i.e., current SOP, 4/1/14)

-* lname-pref.txt: contains abbreviations for languages

-1. As each LANG-pdgms.edn file is updated, it should be copied to its aama/LANG repo (use aama-cp2lngrepo.sh for larger-scale updates) and pushed to github (can use aama/tools/git-commit-push.sh; for updating local LANG repos after work done on another machine, use aama/tools/git-pull.sh ).
+1. The normative/persistant data format is [edn: Extensible Data Notation](https://github.com/edn-format/edn).
+As each LANG-pdgms.edn file is updated, it should be copied to its aama/LANG repo (use aama-cp2lngrepo.sh for larger-scale updates) and pushed to github (can use aama/tools/git-commit-push.sh; for updating local LANG repos after work done on another machine, use aama/tools/git-pull.sh ).

 2. **aama-edn2ttl.sh** uses aama-edn2ttl.jar, produced by lein uberjar from edn2ttl clojure project (~/leiningen/edn2ttl2), to make ttl file.
 As side effect, this passes edn through edn/read-string, which can filter out a certain number of edn format errors.
     - **usage**: bin/aama-edn2ttl.sh data/LANG